Hi Friends,

 Points: 1, 5, 10, & 20(empty egg)

-3. Place slip inside of egg and close.
+Place one slip inside each egg and close it.

 -An EMPTY egg = 20 points, so keep that in mind.